eugeniobruno/enzymator/README.md

 ## Usage

-You set up a new Aggregation instance, tell it to run with your Enumerator, and get the result.
+You set up a new transformation instance, tell it to run with your Object, and get the result.
 The tests are self-explanatory.

 ## Contributing